Meet The Staff

 Justin and his wife, Kathleen, have one son, Jake.
 Outside of work, he enjoys cycling, backpacking and fly fishing.

-Often the first point of contact for new customers, Kelly manages the business office.
+Often the first point of contact for new customers, Kelli manages the business office.
 She wears many hats - answering phones, responding to emails, taking orders, shipping, helping with customer service, and managing the books.

 Sam specializes in spur making, from assembling the basic parts to final finish.
 He learned machining and welding at Sheridan Community College and on the job during nearly two decades with Tom Balding.